-On May 12, 2015, the Group acquired 100% equity interest in Tangning Garden for a total cash consideration of \$1,031.
+On May 2, 2018, the Group acquired 100% equity interests in BJ Hengda for a total cash consideration of \$945.
+BJ Hengda operates a kindergarten in Beijing with well-known international teaching team would allow the Group expand its services.
 This transaction was considered a business acquisition and therefore was recorded using the acquisition method of accounting.
-The acquired assets and liabilities were recorded at their fair values at the date of acquisition, resulting in a goodwill balance of \$430.
+The acquired assets and liabilities were recorded at their fair market value at the date of acquisition.